consume vs create

 It’s easy to consume, it’s hard to create.
 I think about this every day; like it’s an eternal battle going on in my head.
 So I’m just going to conduct an experiment.
 I’m going to try and post consistently for 30 days.
 Let’s see how it goes.
-If I get really stuck on some day, I will publish an empty post.
+If I get really stuck on a day, I will publish an empty post.
 Getting into the habit of hitting publish is what’s more important.

 Where’s all this coming from?

 For some of us (or many of us?), feeling that satisfaction of having created something is what keeps us sane.
 It’s definitely true for me.
 It is what keeps me sane.
 At the end of the day, I want to feel like I have done something worthwhile.
 With this lockdown, the difficulty is up a few levels.
 Weekends are just the worst.
 I do try to do something worthwhile though- learn something, or read a book, or just do something new.
 It feels so good when you’re creating something, however small that thing might be.
 I already feel so much better as I’m writing this post.